Main document

 Short Bio

-Agon Memedi is a Researcher/PhD student in the Telecommunication Networks Group (TKN) at TU Berlin.
-He received his M.Sc. in Computer Science from Paderborn University in 2015, and his B.Sc. in Computer Engineering from South East European University (SEEU) in 2011.
+Agon Memedi is a Researcher in the Telecommunication Networks Group (TKN) at TU Berlin.
+He received his Ph.D. (summa cum laude) in Computer Science from TU Berlin in 2023, M.Sc. in Computer Science from Paderborn University in 2015, and his B.Sc. in Computer Engineering from South East European University (SEEU) in 2011.
 His research focuses on the development of communication protocols and realistic simulation models for Vehicular Visible Light Communications (V-VLC).
 He is the author of Veins VLC, the V-VLC extension for the vehicular network simulation framework Veins.
 Agon has contributed in the organization of international conferences, such as IEEE VNC 2014, ACM MobiHoc 2016, and IEEE VNC 2019.
 He won the Best Paper Runner Up award in IEEE VNC 2018.
 For the 2019/2020 academic year, he was a Fulbright visiting scholar with the research group of Prof. Danijela Cabric in the Electrical and Computer Engineering Department at University of California, Los Angeles (UCLA).

 Selected Publications (see full list)